Discover Sri Lanka’s Hidden Locations

 - Hike, hike, and hike some more! – The Knuckles Mountain Range is the country’s #1 destination for hiking and there are different trails so you can choose how tough you want it to be.

 - Go on a forest walk – the protected area is home to 34% of endemic species of trees, shrubs and herbs, some found only within this cloud forest.
-Also, on your walk, stop and jump into one of the many rock pools.
+Also, take a dip in one of the many rock pools.

 - Visit Aluvihare Rock Temple – a sacred Buddhist temple that dates back to the 3rd century BC.